ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ### Legacy contracts

-Where a commercial contract already exists, but is not compatible with this policy, then this patching policy must come into effect at the first renewal of the commercial contract after the first publication date of this patching policy (January 2018).
+Commercial contracts might already exist that do not follow this patching.
+This patching policy will apply at the first renewal of the commercial contract after January 2018.

 <table border='1'>
 <tr>